 An LED is a semiconductor diode that typically emits a single wavelength of light when an electric current passes through it.
 Different colors can be generated based on the material used; common colors include red, green, blue, and white.
 Most current LCD TVs use white LEDs for backlighting.

-A term sometimes used for LCD TVs that use an LED backlight instead of a conventional fluorescent one.
-An LED backlight improves contrast and delivers a wider range of colors, for a more lifelike picture.
+A term often used for LCD TVs that use some type of LED backlight.
+An LED backlight improves picture contrast and delivers a wider range of colors, for a more lifelike picture.
 TVs with LED backlights also generally consume less power than those that use fluorescent backlights.

 Some of these TVs use a series of LEDs arranged in a grid behind the LCD panel.
 And some TVs with these LED grids feature "local dimming", which allows the TV to display light and dark portions of the same image more accurately.
 Other sets are "edge-lit," meaning that the LEDs are located around the sides of the panel instead of in a grid behind it.
 While edge-lit LED TVs may offer a more limited form of dimming, they generally have thinner cabinets — sometimes barely more than an inch deep.
 For more information, see our video on LCD backlighting.

 A method for displaying the entire picture as seen in a movie theater on a TV screen.
 The resulting image width is much greater than its height.
 On an old-fashioned TV screen with 4:3 aspect ratio, letterboxed videos appear with horizontal black bars above and below the image.
 You will often see these black bars when watching movies on a widescreen TV, too.
 To learn more about aspect ratios and ways to deal with those black bars, see our aspect ratio article.

 Measures the amount of light produced by a video display, and is an especially important spec for projectors.
 Expressed in "lumens" or "ANSI lumens," with a higher number indicating greater light output, which results in a brighter picture.